EndPointCorp/end-point-blog/2010/06/28/upgrading-spree-git.html.md

 Finished.
 ```

 That was easy!
-I run 'git status' and saw that there were several modified config/ files, and a few new config/ files:
+I run ‘git status’ and saw that there were several modified config/ files, and a few new config/ files:

 ```nohighlight
 # On branch master